 - The original Vesting Letter must be mailed back to ERSGA.

 - A tax election letter/special tax notification must be completed and sent to ERSGA if interest amount is $200.00 or more

-- If a member is eligible for retirement benefits (age 60 with 10 years creditable service), an estimate is requested internally and the information is sent to the member.
+- If a member is eligible for retirement benefits under their plan (age 60 with 10 years creditable service for ERS), an estimate is requested internally and the information is sent to the member.
 The estimate affords the member an opportunity to re-evaluate the refund request in light of their eligibility for a lifetime retirement benefit.

 More Information on Applying for a Refund